 With the recent introduction of Shared Tasks to the FP system, you can now successfully have more than one person working for the same amount of time on the same task.
 Although we hope this will work for many of our users, there are three other ways in which tasks can be "shared" within your team.

-Please review this article to learn these alternate methods for "sharing" a Task.
+Please review this article to learn these alternative methods for "sharing" a Task.

 Option 1 - Pass the Task